FoodEfficiency/FoodEfficiency.github.io/_en/references.md

 # References - FoodEfficiency

 ![Einar Willumsen Logo][15]

-Sustainability mapping of supply chain and production at flavor manufacture [Einar Willumsen][], using UN’s SDG as guideline for identification and setting objectives and targets for future sustainability work.
+Sustainability mapping of supply chain and production at flavor manufacture [Einar Willumsen](https://einarwillumsen.com/), using UN’s SDG as guideline for identification and setting objectives and targets for future sustainability work.
 Facilitation of various CSR related tasks including monitoring and reporting and internal awareness training.

 ![Bornholms Andelsmejeri Logo][16]

 Restructuring and revision of food safety management system from BRC to FSSC 22000 at Bornholms Andelsmejeri.

-![Starbucks_logo Logo] [17]
+![Starbucks_logo Logo][17]

 Starbucks Quality Assurance Standards Audit – Unannounced audits conducted at 14 outlets in Demark with focus on Food Safety, Cleanliness, Facilities - Condition and Maintenance and Super Critical Opportunities (Public health impact).

 ![Beierholm Nørup Dairy Logo][1]